Near-Field Spot Beamfocusing: A Correlation-Aware Transfer Learning Approach: System Model and Problem Formulation

-Given any beamfocusing matrix $\wbold$, DFP locator $\rbold^\mathrm{DFP}$, and some constant $0<\eta\leq 1$, the BFR denoted by $R(\wbold,\rbold^\mathrm{DFP},\eta)$ is defined as the radius of the circle $S_R$ located on a reference plane $S$ centered at DFP that contains a fraction $\eta$ of the total radiating power passing through the reference plane $S$ \cite{monemi20246g}.
-For instance, for $\eta=0.9$, it can be assumed that 90\% of the total radiating energy is confined within a circle on the reference plane with radius $R$ and center DFP.
+To formally define the SBF problem, first, we introduce the concept of beamfocusing radius (\textbf{BFR}) as presented in \cite{monemi20246g}.
+Given any beamfocusing matrix $\wbold$, DFP locator $\rbold^\mathrm{DFP}$, and some constant $0<\eta\leq 1$, the BFR denoted by $R(\wbold,\rbold^\mathrm{DFP},\eta)$ is defined as the radius of the circle $S_R$ located on a reference plane $S$ centered at DFP that contains a fraction $\eta$ of the total radiating power passing through the reference plane $S$ .
+For instance, for $\eta=0.9$, it can be assumed that 90\% of the total radiating energy is confined within a circle on the reference plane with radius $R$ and center DFP. {$R$ is formally obtained by finding a value of $S_R$ for which the following equality holds \cite{monemi20246g}:

-A sphere of radius $R$ at the DFP is considered.
+where $\partial\pbold(\wbold,\rbold')$ is the power density function corresponding to $\wbold$ the location point $\rbold'$, and $\widehat{\boldsymbol{a}}_n$ is the unit vector normal to the reference plane (focal plane), and $P^T$ is the total power passing from the focal plane.} Now consider a sphere of radius $R$ centered at the DFP.
 It is demonstrated that when the near-field effect becomes significant, the power level decreases outside the sphere in all directions, even when approaching the aperture.
-This suggests that the focal region in the near-field can be approximated by a sphere centered at DFP. \end{definition} Based on the definition of BFR, the SBF problem aims at finding the beamfocusing matrix $\wbold$ corresponding to the minimum BFR, formally expressed as follows
+This suggests that the focal region in the near-field can be approximated by a sphere centered at DFP.